pivotal/docs-platform-automation/docs/variables.md

 # Variables

-## What are Platform Automation variables
+## What are Platform Automation variables?
 Variables provide a way to define parameters for a YAML document.
 Each variable has a value and can be referenced in one or more locations.
 Variables are used in the Platform Automation [tasks][task-reference].
 One example usage is in [configure director][configure-director].
 A more detailed usage is in the [How to use Platform Automation variable](#how-to-use-platform-automation-variables) section.

-## Why use Platform Automation variables
+## Why use variables?
 It's typically necessary to separate passwords, certificates, S3 bucket names etc. from YAML documents for security or multi-foundation purposes.
 Even though the structure of a YAML document (manifest) does not change, these values are typically different.
 Variables require special syntax in the configuration files which need them.
 The resulting config file is then a parameterized template for use.

-## How to use Platform Automation variables
+## Using variables
 In the Platform Automation task, you can choose to parameterize the specific entries in the configuration file, by using the `((parameterized-value))` syntax, and then defining the `parameterized-value` in a separate variable file.
 For example, to add two variables to a YAML document (base.yml):

 ```